$0 Montana Adoption Quick-Start Checklist

 What Is the Montana Adoption Photolisting?

-A photolisting is a collection of profiles for children in foster care who are legally available for adoption.
+A photolisting is a collection of profiles for children in foster care who are being considered for adoption or are legally available for adoption.
 Each profile typically includes:

 • A photo or set of photos